puzzle/ansible-training/content/labs/04.2/_index.en.md

   - name: santos
     food: kebab
 ```
-Put the variable in an appropiate place of your choice.
+Put the variable in an appropriate place of your choice.

 Create a playbook userplay.yml doing the following and running on node1 and node2: